Perturbing Isoradial Triangulations

-Section \ref{sVarOp} addresses deformations of critical isoradial Delaunay graphs and corresponding operators.
-In section \ref{ssVarOp} we study the first order variation of the Laplace-Beltrami and K\"ahler operators, when the underlying polyhedral triangulation is subject to a {\it formal} deformation given by \ref{thezdeform} without imposing Delaunay constraints.
-Results are given in propositions \ref{PVarDelta} and \ref{PVarKahler} respectively.
-The conformal Laplacian $\Deltaconf$ does not admit a local factorization of the kind presented in prop.~\ref{PVarDelta} and \ref{PVarKahler} and for this reason there isn't an analogous formula for its first order variation.
+Section \ref{sVarOp} addresses deformations of Delaunay graphs and corresponding operators.
+In section \ref{ssVarOp} we introduce the notions of {\it Delaunay} and {\it rigid} deformations: In both cases the coordinate embedding of the graph is perturbed by a local displacement function together with a deformation parameter $\epsilon \geq 0$.
+Delaunay deformations modify the incidence relations (i.e. the edge and face sets) so that the Delaunay constraints are maintained while rigid deformations always fix the incidence relations of the initial graph (and so the resulting graph may cease to be Delaunay).
+In the case of a Delaunay deformation, we explain in Lemma~\ref{Lemma11} how to regulate the parameter $\epsilon \geq 0$ so that the edges of {the} initial graph are {\it stable} and do not undergo Lawson ``flips''.
+A generic Delaunay deformation, however, can break the cyclicity of faces {having four or more vertices} in the initial graph and introduce new edges which subdivide these faces.
+Nevertheless these additional edges are shown to be stable for values of $\epsilon > 0$ which are bounded appropriately.
+This follows from Prop.~\ref{epsilontildeF} which also proves the existence of a (weak) Delaunay limit graph $\uG_{0^+}$ whose redaction $\uG_{0^+}^\bullet$ coincides with the initial Delaunay graph $\uG_0$.
+In Sect.~\ref{ssVarOp} we study the first order variation of the Laplace-Beltrami and K\"ahler operators, when the underlying polyhedral triangulation is subject to a rigid deformation.
+Results are given in Props. ~\ref{PVarDelta} and \ref{PVarKahler} respectively.
+The conformal Laplacian $\Deltaconf$ does not admit a local factorization of the kind presented in Props.~\ref{PVarDelta} and \ref{PVarKahler} and for this reason there is no analogous formula for its first order variation.
 Section \ref{ssGenVarNot} sets up notation.
-In sections \ref{sswwococycl} and \ref{ssEpsilonBounds} we carefully discuss the effect of a {\it geometric} deformation on a Delaunay graph $\uG_\mathrm{cr}$, where the incidence relations of the perturbed graph $\uG_\epsilon$ are controlled by Delaunay constraints.
-We explain in lemma \ref{MFbound} how to regulate the deformation parameter $\epsilon \geq 0$ so that edges of initial graph $\uG_\mathrm{cr}$ are stable and do not undergo Whitehead ``flips''.
-A generic deformation however can break the cyclicity of faces of $\uG_\mathrm{cr}$ having four or more vertices and whenever this happens $\uG_\epsilon$ will contain ``new edges'' which subdivide these faces.
-Nevertheless these additional edges are shown to be stable as the deformation parameter varies, provided the deformation parameter is bounded appropriately.
-These results are detailed in lemmas \ref{epsilonFbound} and \ref{epsilontildeF}.
-We show the existence of an isoradial (weak) Delaunay limit graph $\uG_{0^+}$ together with an isoradial (weak) Delaunay triangulation $\widehat{\uG}_{0^+}$ which refines $\uG_{0^+}$ and which is compatible with the deformation.